temporalio/documentation/docs/typescript/tutorial-chatbot.md

 #### Worker

-The Temporal worker is set up in `src/worker.ts`.
+The Temporal Worker is set up in `src/worker.ts`.
 It uses two common Temporal patterns:

 - **Dependency Injection**: using the integration object created by `createIntegration` to provide APIs for the social platform being targeted (`Discord` or `Slack`) (see [Platforms](#platforms))
-- **Logging Sinks**: providing a `logger.sink` method for the workflows to log out to `console.log`
+- **Logging Sinks**: providing a `logger.sink` method for the Workflows to log out to `console.log`

 #### Workflows

-The client in `src/client.ts` will ask Temporal to run two different workflows:
+The client in `src/client.ts` will ask Temporal to run two different Workflows:

 1. **`instructions`**: Posts instructions to the social platform and pins the message
 2. **`runGame`**: Continuously runs the game state until the game is finished